-Frequently asked questions about PhD coursework requirements.
+View frequently asked questions about PhD Coursework component requirements.

-Do I have to take the Workshop and elective units or can I pick my own subjects outside of these?
+Do I have to take the workshop and elective units or can I pick my own subjects outside of these?

-As attendance at the Research Workshop is a requirement of candidature, we expect that adequate time needs to be available.
+As attendance at the Workshop is a requirement of candidature, we expect that adequate time needs to be available.

 There is no financial cost to undertaking the coursework.